groundhoggwp/groundhogg/README.txt

 = 1.0.23 =
 * ADDED Tabbed contact record sections to cut down on scrolling.
 * FIXED Var dump $_FILES in contact record update.
+* FIXED Modal defaults only being loaded in funnel builder causing the modal not to work

 = 1.0.22 =
 * ADDED Quick export button to contacts view